Extremum Seeking Controlled Wiggling for Tactile Insertion: EXPERIMENTS AND RESULTS

 \subsection{Lock Types}

-Four locks were tested and illustrated in Figure \ref{fig:locks}.
-The first lock is a cylindrical pin-tumbler lock, an inexpensive design available at most hardware stores in the United States and commonly used on front doors.
+\mgn{The} four locks tested \mgn{are} illustrated in Figure \ref{fig:locks}. \mgn{All feature complex geometry.} The first lock is a cylindrical pin-tumbler lock.
 The ridges on the top of the key actuate the pin tumblers inside the lock.
 The second is a dimpled key cam lock that uses dimples on the sides of the key to actuate pin-tumblers inside the lock.
 Compared to a standard pin-tumbler, dimpled keys require some variation in force to insert due to the way the pin-tumblers press into the dimples.
 The third lock is a tubular cam lock.
 As shown in Figure \ref{fig:locks} the tubular key is circular instead of rectangular and thus has a significantly different form than the pin-tumbler and dimpled keys.
-Cam locks are commonly used in low-security applications such as securing cabinet doors or lockers.
 Finally, the fourth lock is a padlock disk-detainer.
-Disc-detainer locks use rotating disks that must aligned rotationally, which is substantially different from pin-tumblr's and tubular locks that force something aside during a straight-on insertion.

-The lock offsets, $d$, were set to 18 millimeters for the cylindrical pin-tumbler, 19 millimeters for the dimpled, and 7 millimeters for the tubular.
-During the experiments with perturbation on one axis, the disc-detainer used a 19 millimeter offset except for the last 30 trials which used a 14 millimeter offset.
-The experiment with randomly initialized poses also used a 14 millimeter offset.
-The difference change was necessary due to increasing damage to the gel pads as experiments were conducted.
+Disc-detainer locks use rotating disks that must be aligned.
+The locks also have differently shaped front faces.
+L1 and L4's \mgn{have front faces that generally slope toward the opening.} However, L2 and L3 feature regions near the opening that slope away, or are flat.